Close Alert Banner

 Can I bring my stroller, wheelchair, or walker onto the bus?

 Extra items are accommodated when space permits.
 Specify what you are traveling with in your booking.
 Strollers are allowed, but children must sit in a seat or on a guardian’s lap.
-Car seats are not provided, but seatbelts are available.
+Car seats are not provided, but seatbelts are available and you are welcome to secure and use your child's car seat.

 Will there be a bike rack?